 Rural Emergency Hospitals will be required to furnish emergency department services and observational care and may provide outpatient health services.
 In this proposed rule, CMS is requesting information to inform the development of requirements.
 They are seeking input on health and safety standards, quality measures, and payment provisions that would apply to Rural Emergency Hospitals (REHs).

 The new REH provider designation will apply to items, services, and procedures performed on or after January 1, 2023.

 CMS is reversing changes made to care settings in 2021.
 It will increase the safety of Medicare beneficiaries by evaluating the settings in which surgical procedures take place.

-Inpatient-Only (IPO) procedures are only paid by Medicare if they take place in an inpatient setting.
+Inpatient-Only (IPO) procedures are only paid for by Medicare if they take place in an inpatient setting.
 This list was being phased out, but that elimination phase has been halted.
-There has been re-evaluation for services that require an inpatient setting.
+There has been a re-evaluation for services that require an inpatient setting.
 Any procedure not expected to be performed in an outpatient setting will remain on the IPO list.
 Upon reviewing the list, CMS found no services that met the criteria for removal.

 This is a big step in patient safety as some of the procedures being removed from the list included musculoskeletal services – limb amputations and invasive spinal procedures.

 The CMS has proposed to put all of the eliminated procedures back on the IPO list in 2022.
 As with the other measures, the CMS is still seeking input on the various factors involved in this decision-making.

 CMS is proposing to bring back the safety standards it uses to decide whether a procedure should be reimbursed in an Ambulatory Surgery Center (ASC) setting that it discontinued in 2021.
 CMS is proposing to implement a nomination process where the public may submit suggested procedures deemed safe for Medicare beneficiaries to perform in the ASC setting.